Global equilibrium and local thermodynamics in stationary spacetimes: Einstein's static universe

 \section{Einstein's static universe}

-In Minkowski spacetime, globally timelike Killing vector fields define only states of homogeneous equilibrium.
-Einstein's static universe (ESU), on the contrary, admits a class of inhomogeneous states, describing a spinning thermal system, which can be obtained from a smooth deformation of the canonical homogeneous equilibrium state.
+In Minkowski spacetime, globally time-like Killing vector fields define only states of homogeneous equilibrium.
+The Einstein's static universe (ESU), on the contrary, admits a class of inhomogeneous states, describing a spinning thermal system, which can be obtained from a smooth deformation of the canonical homogeneous equilibrium state.

-We want to stress that, as mentioned in the Introduction, here the geometry of the spacetime plays the role of a fixed background, which means that we do not impose for the thermal average of the stress energy tensor to satisfy Einstein's equations.
+We want to stress that, as mentioned in the Introduction, here the geometry of the spacetime plays the role of a fixed background, which means that we do not impose for the thermal average of the stress energy tensor to satisfy the Einstein's equations.
 After all, as we will see, symmetries associated with the inhomogeneous states constitute in general only a subgroup of the isometries of the spacetime.